glennlea1525/Latex-for-Docs/input-vs-include.md

----
-title: Using Input or Include Commands
+# Using Input or Include Commands

-description: In a root file, referencing chapter file can be done using either the include or the input commands
+In a root file, referencing chapter file can be done using either the include or the input commands
-layout: single
-categories: latex
----

 When referencing external chapters to include them in the output stream while generating a LaTeX document, you can use either \input or \include.